 Great Master used the Avataṃsaka Sūtra’s ‘one is everything’ principle of interdependence to expound the Dharma door of mindfulness of Buddha.
 He taught that Mindfulness of Buddha is a great Dharani Dharma door (with total retention), that contains and gathers Bodhisattvas’ Six Perfections and 10,000 practices, embracing together the essential meaning of the Buddhist scriptures’ teachings.
 Thus, Great Master did not advocate reading the Buddhist scriptures, but should instead wholeheartedly practice mindfulness of Buddha.
-He said, ‘All that the Great Treasury Of Sūtras explain, is no more than the Precepts, Concentration and Wisdom only… These Precepts, Concentration and Wisdom are then the Dharma Door Of Mindfulness Of Buddha.
+He said, ‘What the great treasury of scriptures explain, is not more than to [uphold] precepts, [cultivate] concentration [and realise] wisdom, and that is all… These precepts, concentration and wisdom is in the Dharma door mindfulness of Buddha.
 How so?

-Precepts are thus for preventing wrongs as its meaning.
-If able to wholeheartedly be mindful of the Buddha, with all evils not daring to enter, then are Precepts upheld.
-Concentration is thus for eliminating scatteredness as its meaning.
-If wholeheartedly mindful of the Buddha, with the mind without different conditions, then is Concentration cultivated.
-Wisdom is thus for clear reflection as its meaning.
-If contemplating the Buddha’s name’s sound (Āmítuófó: 阿弥陀佛), with word by word distinct and clear, also contemplating the ability to be mindful and that mindful of, are all unattainable, then is Wisdom realised.
-Like this mindful of the Buddha, then is with the Precepts, Concentration and Wisdom too.
-Why must there be following of texts to chase words one by one, to read this treasury of sūtras?’
+[Upholding] precepts is to prevent wrongdoing as its meaning.
+If able to wholeheartedly practise mindfulness of Buddha, with all evils not daring to enter, this is upholding of precepts.
+[Cultivating] concentration is to eradicate scatteredness [of the mind] as its meaning.
+If to wholeheartedly practise mindfulness of Buddha, with the mind without a different condition, this is concentration.
+[Realising] wisdom is to have clear reflection as its meaning.
+If to contemplate the sound of the Buddha’s name, with each word distinct, also contemplating that the ability to be mindful and that mindful of, are all unattainable, this is wisdom.
+Thus, mindfulness of Buddha is to [uphold] precepts, [cultivate] concentration and to [realise] wisdom.
+Why follow texts and pursue words, by reading the treasury of scriptures?’
 Great Master’s intention is for practitioners to truly walk the path, to be liberated from birth and death, with no need to exhaust study of the scriptures, as it is better to only aim to be a great expert of the former.